-Annually, the Wylie EDC develops a budget for anticipated expenses, projects and purchases for the coming fiscal year.
-This budget is presented to the Wylie EDC's Board of Directors for approval as well to Wylie City Council.
+Annually, the Wylie EDC develops a budget for anticipated expenses, projects, and purchases for the coming fiscal year.
+This budget is presented to the Wylie EDC's Board of Directors for approval and to the Wylie City Council.
 Purchasing Procedures are provided to the City of Wylie Finance Department each year as part of the routine audit process.